Wooterz/meteor-browser-notifications/README.md

 });
 ```

-Notifications are sent to the client upon publication.
-After 60 seconds, they are removed from the database so users aren't flooded with notifications upon return to the page.
+- Notifications are sent to the client upon publication.
+- After 60 seconds, they are removed from the database so users aren't flooded with notifications upon return to the page.

+### @TODO  :
+- add onclick event
+- add sound parameters to constructor
+...